WRITING STYLE: 4/5

 ENTERTAINMENT QUOTIENT: 3/5

-Needless to state, I simply loved the book and will recommend it to all humour and chick-lit lovers.
+Needless to state, I simply loved The Reluctant Detective and will recommend it to all humor and chick-lit lovers.